 I think Shauna was able to come to this conclusion because she realized that things never go well when a parent needs their child.
 Shauna tells Beth that she has always told Deja “What would I do without you?” and becomes frustrated with herself for this.
 She’s right.
 This phrase, as harmless, and even encouraging as it sounds is so harmful for a kid to hear from their parent.
 A parent’s job is to care for the child, not vice versa.
 As the child’s brain develops they need to know that they will be taken care of and provided for in order to grow.
 The parent will not be able to meet every need (as we’ve learned from Rebecca and Kevin) and that’s okay, but when the kid is expected to meet the parent’s needs things go south.

 This can happen in a lot of different ways.
 In Shauna and Deja’s story Deja took on the responsibility of reminding Shauna to go to work, teaching her to pay the bills, pointing out flaws in the men Shauna decided to date, and helping Shauna grieve the loss of her grandmother.
 I’ve also seen this play out in the child being responsible for the parent’s health – making sure they take their medicine and go to their doctors appointment.
-Sometimes in the midst of divorce, separation, or marital distance the child becomes responsible to meet emotional needs of the parent that should have been met by the spouse.
+Sometimes in the midst of a divorce, separation, or marital distance, the child becomes responsible to meet emotional needs of the parent that should have been met by the spouse.
 This is called emotional incest.
 Sometimes its a simple as the parent needing the child to make them feel like a good mother or father.
 Instead of encouraging the child to grow and become independent the parent needs the child to stay dependent on them so that they feel good about themselves as a parent.

 Any time a parent needs a child the child suffers.
 I loved the way this episode was shot moving from one family to another.
 It helped us see that everyone hurts (no matter your upbringing) like Deja explained at the end of the episode, but it also showed “leg up” that Kevin, Kate, Randall, Tess, and Annie experience from having parents to who took care of them instead of the other way around.